techscaleinfinite/demo3/demo-deployment/gaming/mini-game-deployment.md

 You can experience this adventure right now by visiting [https://mini-game.oliverlanz.ch](https://mini-game.oliverlanz.ch/).
 The real magic happens when you connect multiple devices simultaneously.
 So grab your friends, your smartphones, tablets, and laptops, and embark on this epic journey together.
 It's a world where the web transforms into a playground of endless possibilities.
 Give it a try, and let the gaming begin!

-### <mark style="color:blue;">**How It Works:**</mark>
+### **How It Works:**

 The inner workings of this fascinating game involve a combination of innovative concepts and web technologies.
 Let's take a closer look at how it all comes together:

-<mark style="color:red;">**1.
-Parallel Universes:**</mark> In this game, the core concept revolves around the existence of parallel universes.
+**1. Parallel Universes:** In this game, the core concept revolves around the existence of parallel universes.
 Each player inhabits their distinct universe, complete with its set of rules, physics, and interactions.
 This design allows for a personalized gaming experience within a shared multiplayer environment.

-<mark style="color:green;">**2.
-Interconnected Universes:**</mark> While players have their separate universes, they are all interconnected through mystical portals.
+**2. Interconnected Universes:** While players have their separate universes, they are all interconnected through mystical portals.
 These portals act as bridges between the parallel worlds, enabling players to collaborate and work together to achieve common objectives.
 This connectivity adds a layer of complexity and cooperation to the gameplay.

-<mark style="color:purple;">**3.
-User-Friendly Controls:**</mark> The game has been designed to cater to a wide range of devices.
+**3. User-Friendly Controls:** The game has been designed to cater to a wide range of devices.
 On touch screen devices, players can easily make their characters jump with a simple tap.
 For those using devices with keyboards, traditional arrow keys provide an alternative means of control.
 This versatility ensures that players can enjoy the game regardless of their preferred input method.

-<mark style="color:blue;">**4.
-Current Development Focus:**</mark> While the game is in its early stages of development, specific areas are receiving special attention.
+**4. Current Development Focus:** While the game is in its early stages of development, specific areas are receiving special attention.
 The animation system is being refined to provide smooth and visually appealing movements.
 Input handling mechanisms are being optimized to ensure responsive and intuitive controls.
 Additionally, the communication between the frontend (the visible part of the game) and the backend (the underlying logic) is being fine-tuned for seamless interaction.

 **5. Interactive Exploration:** To experience this evolving game, you can visit [https://mini-game.oliverlanz.ch](https://mini-game.oliverlanz.ch/).
 The real magic happens when you connect multiple devices simultaneously.
 This interactive aspect allows you and your friends to embark on this journey together, exploring the boundaries of what web technologies can offer in the realm of multiplayer, high-FPS, mobile gaming.

 In summary, this game is a captivating experiment that pushes the boundaries of web technologies in the context of multiplayer mobile gaming.
 It combines the concepts of parallel universes, interconnected gameplay, and versatile controls to create an engaging and evolving gaming experience.
 So, gather your friends and devices and dive into this unique web-based adventure

-### <mark style="color:blue;">Steps And Procedure</mark>
+### Steps And Procedure

-*   <mark style="background-color:purple;">**This deployment utilizes the official mini game Docker image.
-Here's a step-by-step guide to get you started:**</mark>
+*   **This deployment utilizes the official mini game Docker image.
+Here's a step-by-step guide to get you started:**

     1. Begin by navigating to the "Create Apps" page and use the search bar to find the [olilanz/mini-game](https://hub.docker.com/r/olilanz/mini-game)application.
     2. Click on the "Install" button to initiate the installation process.